Joystream/communications/blog/announcing-constantinople/README.md

 ## What is Constantinople?

-The Rome network will revolve around one key platform feature - a dynamic, flexible and user friendly content directory.
-Our reasoning for focusing on this task, that may seem narrow and trivial at first glance, is the long term value of it:

--   The platform will allow for new *types* of content and data, with as little friction as possible.
--   Adding metadata to existing content, improving the user experience through better search, etc.

-You can read more details about Rome in our [release plan](https://github.com/Joystream/joystream/tree/master/testnets/rome).
+Constantinople will be a considerably smaller release than Rome in terms of scope and technical complexity, with no new roles introduced and no major changes to the testnet structure.

+The focus of Constantinople will rather be on the governance side of our project, with features introduced aimed at enhancing this (up until now) rather neglected but fundamental dimension of the Joystream vision.

+As part of this, there are two major changes which will differentiate Constantinople from Rome:

+1) A new proposal system
+2) A fiat-backed token compensation scheme for platform actors

+## New Proposal System
+One very important change will be a new proposal system.
+While our current system allows the council to vote on runtime upgrades, the new version will be considerably more advanced.
+Among other things, participants will be able to make proposals on how to spend platform funds (backed by USD), whether to kick storage providers, whether to mint new tokens, setting leads for roles and more.

+## Fiat-Backed Token Model

+Another very important change for Constantinople will be the introduction of a fiat-backed compensation system for platform actors.
+We hope this more dynamic compensation system, rewarding community participation, should benefit the project in the long run.

+Read more about the token model [here](https://github.com/Joystream/joystream/issues/171).

 ## Shorter Release
+We are aiming to release Constantinople in approximately six weeks, so you should expect relatively minor changes to the fabric of the testnet when compared to Rome (which took almost nine months).
+Nonetheless, we hope the important changes to the governance system mentioned above should make Constantinople a more exciting and dynamic platform.

+If you would like to see how we're progressing with development of Constantinople, please take a look at our [GitHub projects](https://github.com/orgs/Joystream/projects).

+## Take Part
-As for previous testnets, we will continue to [pay community members for participating](https://blog.joystream.org/pay-for-play/).
-In addition to the existing roles, `Validator`, `Council Member` and `Storage Provider`, we will add one new *paid* role, the `Content Curator`.
+As was the case with previous testnets, our community will be strongly encouraged to take part.
+Roles available for Constantinople will include: `Validator`, `Council Member`, `Storage Provider`, `Content Creator` and `Content Curator`.

-In short, the `Content Curator` will be responsible for monitoring the content directory.
-A more detailed description of their responsibilities, requirements and rewards will be covered in a future blog post.

-In addition to that, platform `members` will be able to create `Content Creator` profiles associated with their membership.
-This will allow users to create multiple "channels" under the same membership handle.

 If you want general information about current and future roles on the Joystream network, go [here](https://www.joystream.org/roles) to read more, and sign up for the newsletter of the roles you find appealing.

-## Fiat-Backed Token Model

-## New Proposal System
+Guides for particpating in the active roles are also available in the [helpdesk repo](https://www.github.com/joystream/helpdesk).

 ---